 I realized that most startups feel lost when faced with growing their business.
 They’re not concerned by a steep learning curve, by having to work hard, or even at the prospect of having to spend money on growth.
 Instead, they worry that they can’t see the learning curve in the first place, they don't have the time, and that the opportunity which they feel so strongly about might pass them by.
 Unfortunately, courses and books that say “find out what worked here and apply it there” rarely bring lasting tangible results.
-Instead, I’d love to help startups define what they don’t know, how to learn, and how to act.

 It’s your turn

 You now have a process, worksheets, and templates to find what problems your target market cares about solving and test your way into finding the right message.
 Take the first step by starting your zero-BS landing page.
 If you get stuck, reach out to me and feel free to ask me a question.